-If you have a longer holiday break, devote some of the time you would have spent catching up on emails doing something you love but don’t have much time to do during the work week.
-Whether it’s spending some time outside, working on a puzzle, or just catching up on your favorite show, do something you love.
+If you have a longer holiday break, devote some of the time you would have spent catching up on emails doing something you love but don’t have much time to do during the workweek.
+Whether it’s spending some time outside, working on a puzzle, or just catching up on your favorite show, take advantage of these vacation days and something you love.
 The startup life can eat into all of your free time and, before you know it, you may have gone a few months without devoting time to your hobbies.

 How do we know this for sure?
-You guessed it—studies have shown that happier people are actually more productive at work.
+You guessed it—studies have shown that those with a greater work-life balance achieve a high level of productivity at work.
 This means taking that time to do something that makes you happy isn’t actually hurting your work life; i’s helping you to feel more fulfilled in your life outside of work, which will help you succeed.

 So...how do you get time to do all of these things and still hit all of your work deadlines?

 Well, it’s all about managing your own expectations and being realistic with yourself.
 It can be tempting to think of your days off as catch-up time but, that time is important for your productivity when you come back to work.
 Although you may not have followed all of these now, keep these tips in your back pocket to whip out before any future break:

 What’s better than checking something off your to-do list?
 Nothing.
 Via GIPHY .

 Is that 50 page report you need for a meeting in late January going to get done before you leave for the holidays?
 Probably not.
 So don’t kid yourself into thinking monstrous tasks will magically get done during the holiday season.
 Set reasonable goals that you can actually hit.
 Maybe get a really rough draft or an outline of that report done so you can come back feeling prepared without overwhelming yourself.